kebha/mcba/Readme.md

 Github URL: https://github.com/rmit-wdt-fs-2022/s3844648-a1

+Note: Branches were merged but do not look merged as they were rebased when merged

 <h1>Description</h1>
 The purpose of this project is to create a internet banking website for the 'Most Common Bank of Australia'.
 On completion a customer of this bank will have the ability to check account balance and transaction history,